diglabby/mapa/CONTRIBUTING.md

 Now, let's put React and Redux together, for example with this ["Step by Step Guide To Building React Redux Apps"](https://medium.com/@rajaraodv/step-by-step-guide-to-building-react-redux-apps-using-mocks-48ca0f47f9a).

 The framework that connects React and Redux in the end is [react-redux](https://github.com/gaearon/react-redux).

-Congratulations, you're now a pro that can help others to hack the awesome KVM platform!

 That's it.
 Everything else is a matter of detail.
 Nevertheless here are some more libs used and you should/could know about: